Give Their VoiceA Forever

 Your worldAbroad

-Watercolor illustration of a young man working late at his desk in an apartment abroad.
+Watercolor illustration of a young man gulping coffee at dawn in his apartment kitchen, laptop bag already on his shoulder.

 Different time zones, different routines, and a life unfolding far apart.